dresden-elektronik/deconz-rest-doc/getting_started/index.md

 As described in the section [Authorization]({{BASE_PATH}}/authorization) unlock the gateway as follows:

- - in a new browser tab open the the webapp
+ - In a new browser tab open the the webapp
- - click on `Setting/System` from the top menu
+ - Click on `Setting/System` from the top menu
- - click on the `Apps` tab
+ - Click on the `Apps` tab
- - click on the <a class="btn btn-primary btn-small" href="#">unlock</a> button
+ - Click on the <a class="btn btn-primary btn-small" href="#">unlock</a> button

  Now the gateway is unlocked for _60 seconds_.